Shopping for an Aquabot robot pool cleaner?

 It dramatically increases the X4’s cleaning efficiency, allowing it to cover a larger area in less time while still delivering an excellent cleaning performance.

 The X4 moves on wheels.
-Though we generally find tracks to be better, especially in in-ground pools, the X4’s 4-wheel drive system effortlessly takes the robot to every inch of the pool, including the walls and waterline.
+Though we generally find tracks to be better, especially in in-ground swimming pools, the X4’s 4-wheel drive system effortlessly takes the robot to every inch of the pool, including the walls and waterline.

 As the robot moves, rotating brushes dislodge debris and algae off the pool floor and walls.
 The powerful 85 GPM vacuums then suck up the debris into two ultra-fine filter baskets.